apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 SAML2 service provider metadata used and managed during [delegated authentication](../integration/Delegate-Authentication-SAML.html) can now be stored in relational databases.

+### Authentication Geolocation via Maxmind

+Geolocating authentication requests via Maxmind can now support [Maxmind Web Services](../authentication/GeoTracking-Authentication-Requests.html).

 ## Other Stuff

-- The session cookie (typically and by default named `DISSESSION`) typically used for distributed session management when CAS is acting as an OAUTH or OpenID
-  Connect provider, or is delegating authentication to an external identity provider can now be signed and encrypted.
+- The session cookie (typically and by default named `DISSESSION`) typically used for distributed session management can now be signed and encrypted in scenarios where CAS is acting as an OAUTH or OpenID Connect provider, or is delegating authentication to an external identity provider.

 ## Library Upgrades